Nacha Operating Rules

 • Improved, targeted risk mitigations and tools may be utilized as participants are able to better identify certain purposes of transactions.

-• For payroll, can help support RDFI transaction monitoring and logic regarding funds availability.
+• For payroll, this description can help support RDFI transaction monitoring and logic regarding funds availability.

 • Standardized use of data can help parties manage risk and improve ACH quality.